sgc-aiml/DC-GAN-using-TPU/README.md

 # DC-GAN using TPU

-Google colab codes for running DC-GAN using TPU
+GAN_for_TPU_on_mnist.ipynb is google colab codes for running DC-GAN using TPU

 Please see the following link for further description